 There is more and more room for activities in Danish dwellings.
-During the last 25 years, the average dwelling area per person has increased from 43.9 to 51.4 m in 2005.
+Since 1980, the average dwelling area per person has increased from 42.6 m2 to 52.7 m2 in 2006.
 This is especially due to the fact that Danish dwellings have become larger.
-The average dwelling area has increased from 106.4 in 1980 to 113.3 m in 2005.
+The average dwelling area has increased from 106.4 in 1980 to 109.6 m2 in 2006.
 Another reason is that more people live alone.
-The average household size has decreased from 2.7 persons in 1970 to 2.2 persons in 2005.
+The average household size has decreased from 2.7 persons in 1970 to 2.2 persons in 2006.

-Today, there are more than 1 million onefamily houses and 1 million flats (apartment houses) in Denmark.
+Today, there are more than 1 million one-family houses and 1 million flats (apartment houses) in Denmark.
 Consequently, they are the preferred type of ownership.
-The number of dwellings in two- and multi-family houses has witnessed the greatest increase.
-Today, Denmark has about 350,000 of these types of dwellings, which is a trebling since 1970.
+The number of dwellings in two- and multi-family houses has witnessed the greatest relative increase.
+Today, Denmark has about 360,000 of these types of dwellings, which is a trebling since 1970.

-60 per cent of the Danish dwellings have district heating compared to 34 per cent in 1981.
-At that time, 53 per cent of the dwellings were oil-fired, which is true of only 17 per cent today. •••
+61 per cent of the Danish dwellings have district heating compared to 34 per cent in 1981.
+At that time, 53 per cent of the dwellings were oil-fired, which is true of only 16 per cent today. • • •

 Considerably fewer young people live in a privately owned dwelling today than 25 years ago.
-In 1981, 52 per cent of the 20-29-year-olds lived in a privately owned dwelling, while the figure was 35 per cent in 2005.
+In 1981, 52 per cent of the 20-29-year-olds lived in a privately owned dwelling, while the figure was 34 per cent in 2006.
 During the same period, more elderly live in their own dwelling.